suspicious-cow/token_counter/README.md

 For manual cost verification:

 1. Run controlled experiment with a specific verification prompt
+2. **Wait 24-48 hours** for usage data to appear in billing dashboards
-2. Check each vendor's billing dashboard manually
+3. Check each vendor's billing dashboard manually
-3. Compare token counts and costs with experiment output
+4. Compare token counts and costs with experiment output
-4. Verify pricing configuration matches actual billing rates
+5. Verify pricing configuration matches actual billing rates

+**⏰ Important**: Billing data can take 1-2 days to appear in provider dashboards after API usage.
+Plan your validation timeline accordingly.

 Check the following dashboards: